 Eric Bogle – Eric has recorded 14 CDs and, together with his long term partner John Munro, has literally taken his music to the world.
 He has toured extensively over the last 25 years or so, and this includes 8 tours of North America, 10 Tours of Europe and God knows how many tours of Australia.
 He has appeared at every major Folk and Country music festival in Australia and overseas: Port Fairy, Woodford, Tamworth, Gympie Muster, Philadelphia Festival, Newport, Toronto, New Orleans, Vancouver, Edinburgh, you name it, he’s done them all, and many times as well.
 He has won quite a few awards along the way including the Order of Australia medal for services to the entertainment industry, and a Peace medal from the U.N. for his efforts, through music, to promote peace and racial harmony.
 All this makes Eric sound like a cross between U2 and Mother Theresa.
 Well, he’s not, he’s just a literate and thoughtful songwriter who can cut to the heart of the matter with some well-crafted lines.
 He’s also a warm and engaging stage performer who, with his sharp, often self-deprecating wit and shrewd common sense view on the world, communicates well with an audience and draws them in to his performance.
 John and Pete Titchener will be performing with Eric.
 Pete also has one slot as a soloist – very funny and worth seeing.
-Eric and Pete will be performing Saturday and Sunday only.
+Eric, John and Pete will be performing Saturday and Sunday only.

 Damien Leith – is an Irish-Australian singer–songwriter.
 In just over 10 years Damien has enjoyed platinum-selling albums and been nominated for multiple awards including ARIAs, MTV Australia Video Music Awards and Helpmann Awards.
 His ARIA wins include Number 1 Chart Awards for the Albums Where We Land and The Winner’s Journey, Highest Selling Album (The Winner’s Journey), and Highest Selling Single and Number 1 Chart Award for the track, Night of My Life.
 His music has been chosen to appear in commercials and television shows, with his song, Beautiful, accompanying a global Estee Lauder campaign and Not Just For The Weekend, being the theme song for the television series, Saving Kids – a show that Damien also hosted.
 Damien will be performing Saturday and Sunday only.